huinew/arts/README.md

-# what is arts
+# Leetocode 100 day
+ hi everyone, welcome to leetcode 100 day.

- ARTS is a activity for those who join chenHao's reader club.Here you are expected to do these weekly:
+ At first this is a activity for those who join chenHao's reader club,members are expected to do these weekly, we called it **ARTS** :

 - A -- Algorithm an Algorithm Problem